geshan/geshan.github.com/posts/2025-02-11-ollama-docker-compose.md

 ## Recap of the Ollama series

 This is part 4 of the Ollama blog series.
-In the [first part](/blog/2025/02/what-is-ollama/), you learned [what an Ollama is](/blog/2025/02/what-is-ollama/#what-is-ollama), its features, and how to run it on your local machine.
+In the [first part](/blog/2025/02/what-is-ollama/), you learned [what Ollama is](/blog/2025/02/what-is-ollama/#what-is-ollama), its features, and how to run it on your local machine.

 The second part delved into the [Ollama commands](/blog/2025/02/ollama-commands/) you can execute on the CLI.
 Part 3 of the series shed light on some of the important [Ollama APIs](/blog/2025/02/ollama-api/) focusing on the `generate` and `chat` endpoints.

 This part involves running [Ollama’s Docker image](https://hub.docker.com/r/ollama/ollama) and adding a web UI, the [Open WebUI](https://github.com/open-webui/open-webui), to provide a chat interface for any model Ollama can run.
 Like Ollama, Open WebUI is also open-source, with the code primarily in JavaScript, Python, and TypeScript.
-It also has a docker image pushed on the Google Container Registry, created from its [Dockerfile](https://github.com/open-webui/open-webui/blob/main/Dockerfile).
+It also has a docker image pushed on the GitHub Container Registry, created from its [Dockerfile](https://github.com/open-webui/open-webui/blob/main/Dockerfile).
 You will use Docker Compose to run these two images together for a working application.

 ## Prerequisites

 Before you start running some Docker Compose commands, be informed of some of the software that needs to be running on your machine:

 1. You will need Docker running on your machine, for this example, I am using Docker 27.4.0 on Mac
-1. Make sure you have Docker Compose available as well (it used to be a different install when it was `docker-compose` when it was in v1, from [v2](https://stackoverflow.com/a/66516826) it is coupled with the Docker Desktop installation).
+2. Make sure you have Docker Compose available as well (it used to be a different install when it was docker-compose in v1; from v2, it is coupled with the Docker Desktop installation).
 I am using Docker Compose version v2.31.0-desktop.2 on a Mac)
 1. It would be good to know about Docker volumes, docker ports, and basic [docker commands](/blog/2022/05/docker-commands/)

 You can read the [Docker for beginners](/blog/2024/04/docker-for-beginners/) tutorial for a refresher on Docker.
 Please read this [docker compose tutorial](/blog/2024/04/docker-compose-tutorial/) to learn more about Docker Compose.